- Data Models >

 See Normalized Data Models for the strengths and weaknesses of using references.

 Embedded documents capture relationships between data by storing related data in a single document structure.
-MongoDB documents make it possible to embed document structures as sub-documents in a field or array within a document.
+MongoDB documents make it possible to embed document structures in a field or array within a document.
 These denormalized data models allow applications to retrieve and manipulate related data in a single database operation.

 Atomicity of Write Operations¶